tvanmaren/js-unit-testing/readme.md

 $ npm install mocha -g
 ```

-Next, build out a directory that is ready for testing:
+Next, build out a directory that is set up for testing:
 ```
 $ mkdir js-unit-testing
 $ cd js-unit-testing